 The Cloudiway platform is flexible enough to support all types of migration paths.
 Your migration strategy will depend on your business setup, type and size.
 Whichever migration path you choose, Cloudiway provides all the essential features such as site content, permissions, site layout and URLs (included rewrites where required).
 Delta passes are also available, which means you can complete a migration to capture any changes since the initial pass.

-During site migration, files embedded on or attached to web pages can be migrated with the Cloudiway file migration tool.
-Make sure you select the right license for your requirement.
-The file migration platform is also useful for businesses planning to migrate entirely from one remote system to another, such as Google Apps for Work, Microsoft OneDrive or SharePoint.
-Visit cloudiway.com for more information, or contact us.
+Files embedded on or attached to web pages can be migrated with the Cloudiway file migration tool.
+Make sure you select the right licenses for your requirement.

 To discuss supplementary tools and licensing, please get in touch with your existing Cloudiway contact, or via email@example.com